 in another.
 If you are unfamiliar with using multiple traffic types, refer to the Traffic type guide for more information.

-Each SDK client is tied to one specific customer ID at a time, so if you need to roll out splits by different keys, instantiate multiple SDK clients, one for each traffic type.
+Each SDK client is tied to one specific customer ID at a time, so if you need to roll out feature flags by different keys, instantiate multiple SDK clients, one for each traffic type.
 For example, you may want to roll out the feature USER_POLL

 by users